Balearic Islands travel guide

 You should continue to observe the following rules regardless of your whereabouts in Spain:

-- obligatory use of face masks on public transport, in pharmacies, medical centres and care homes (see Use of facemasks)
+- obligatory use of face masks in pharmacies, medical centres and care homes (see Use of facemasks)

 - abide by any safety measures put in place by establishments such as hotels, bars, shops and restaurants to reduce the risk of COVID-19 such as social distancing and other public safety precautions